brikou/symfony/README.md

 websites with PHP.

-Symfony can be used to develop all kind of websites, from your personal blog to high traffic ones like Dailymotion or Yahoo!
+Symfony can be used to develop all kind of websites, from your personal blog to high traffic ones like Dailymotion, YouPorn or Yahoo!
 Answers.

 Requirements
 ------------